horeaper/ResharperCodeTemplateToVSCodeSnippet/README.md

 Convert Resharper's code template to Visual Studio Code's snippet (Not Visual Studio's Code Snippet!!)

-Tested with Resharper 2019.2.3.
-Requires .NET Framework or Mono to run.
+Tested with Resharper 2019.2.3 and Visual Studio Code 1.40.0

+Requires .NET Framework 4.5 or Mono to run.

 ## How To Use